gozer/orchestrator-agent/README.md

 ### The orchestrator & orchestrator-agent architecture

 **orchestrator** is a standalone, centralized service/command line tool.
-When acting as a service, it provides with web API and web interface to allow replication topology refactoring, long query control, and more.
+When acting as a service, it provides a web API and a web interface to allow replication topology refactoring, long query control, and more.

 Coupled with **orchestrator-agent**, **orchestrator** is further able to assist in seeding new/corrupt servers.
 **orchestrator-agent** does not initiate anything by itself, but is in fact controlled by **orchestrator**.

 When started, **orchestrator-agent** chooses a random, secret *token* and attempts to connect to the centralized **orchestrator** service API (location configurable).
-It then registers at the **orchestrator** service with its secret token.
+It then registers with the **orchestrator** service with its secret token.

 **orchestrator-agent** then serves via HTTP API, and for all but the simplest commands requires the secret token.